Stem Cells: Types, Functions, Uses & Issues

 Stem Cells – Ethical Issues

-Although stem cells are one of the biggest hopes in the field of medical science and curing diseases, they are accompanied by many ethical questions.
+However, the ethical issues concerning are many despite that stem cells are one of the greatest expectations in medical science in terms of curing diseases.
 Here are some of the major ethical considerations surrounding cells:

 Embryonic Stem Cell Research